redis/redis-doc/docs/reference/protocol-spec.md

 When Redis replies with a null array, the client should return a null object rather than an empty array.
 This is necessary to distinguish between an empty list and a different condition (for instance, the timeout condition of the `BLPOP` command).

-Nested arrays are possible in RESP.
-For example, a nested array of two arrays is encoded as follows:

-    *2\r\n
-    *3\r\n
-    :1\r\n
-    :2\r\n
-    :3\r\n
-    *2\r\n
-    +Hello\r\n
-    -World\r\n

-(The raw RESP encoding is split into multiple lines for readability).

-The above encodes a two-elements array.
-The first element is an array that, in turn, contains three integers (1, 2, 3).
-The second element is another array containing a simple string and an error.

 #### Null elements in arrays
 Single elements of an array may be [null bulk string](#null-bulk-strings).